opensearch-project/documentation-website/_install-and-configure/install-opensearch/index.md

   Disables swapping (along with `memlock`).
 Swapping can dramatically decrease performance and stability, so you should ensure it is disabled on production clusters.

   Enabling the `bootstrap.memory_lock` setting will cause the JVM to reserve any memory it needs.
-On VMs with limited memory (such as t2.micro with 1GB) the [default 1GB Class Metadata](https://docs.oracle.com/javase/10/gctuning/other-considerations.htm#JSGCT-GUID-BFB89453-60C0-42AC-81CA-87D59B0ACE2E) native memory reservation result in error due to the lack of native memory.
+On VMs with limited memory, the [default 1 gigabyte (GB) Class Metadata](https://docs.oracle.com/javase/10/gctuning/other-considerations.htm#JSGCT-GUID-BFB89453-60C0-42AC-81CA-87D59B0ACE2E) native memory reservation may result in an error due to the lack of native memory.
 To prevent errors, limit the reserved memory size using `-XX:CompressedClassSpaceSize` or `-XX:MaxMetaspaceSize` and set the size of the Java heap to make sure you have enough system memory.

 - `OPENSEARCH_JAVA_OPTS=-Xms512m -Xmx512m`